Napbad/dream/docs/about/lang-reference.md

   - `-`: Subtraction operation, used for subtracting numerical values.
   - `*`: Multiplication operation, performs the multiplication of numerical values.
   - `/`: Division operation, calculates the division of numerical values.
-  - `%`: Modulo operation, returns the remainder of the division of two integers.
+  - `%`: Modulo operation, returns the remainder of the division of two IntegerNodes.
   - `++`: Increment operator, increases the value of a variable by 1.
 It can be a pre-increment (such as `++x`), and its exact semantics and precedence may vary slightly in different scenarios.
   - `--`: Decrement operator, decreases the value of a variable by 1, with two forms of pre-decrement (`--x`).
   - `+=`, `-=`, `*=`, `/=`, `%=`: Compound assignment operators.
 For example, `x += 5` is equivalent to `x = x + 5`, and the others are similar, used to simplify assignment operations and combine arithmetic operations.